FREQUENTLY ASKED QUESTIONS

 any food to attract the sharks.
 Others involve chumming

-in the sharks.
+to attract the sharks.
 Without using fish it would be virtually

 impossible to get close to many species.
 When you add food